What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 5. Explore Hamburg Neustadt

 You can walk through beautiful parks and along some of Hamburg’s many canals.
-For the one who is interested in classical music, check out Hamburg State Opera and Laeiszhalle.
+For those who are interested in classical music, check out the Hamburg State Opera and Laeiszhalle.
 You might attend a nice concert.
 For shopping, you will find big brands and small, independent shops all over this area.
-There are cute shopping malls and passages and of course always a place to sit down and relax.
+There are cute shopping malls and passages and of course, always a place to sit down and relax.

-While parts of Neustadt is more classy and up-market, other parts feel very low-key and sometimes also a bit bohemian.
+While parts of Neustadt are more classy and up-market, other parts feel very low-key and sometimes also a bit bohemian.

-6. St. Michaels Church – a Hamburg Landmark
+6. St. Michael Church – a Hamburg Landmark

 By steps or lift you can get up to the tower and be rewarded with stunning views across the city and the canals.

-Before you go – How to visit St. Michaels Church in Hamburg
+Before you go – How to visit St. Michael Church in Hamburg

 • May-September: 09.00-19.30